What Does Biblical Hope Mean for Believers?

 Lastly, it gives the archaic meaning of hope (which is also more akin to the biblical usage):

-Yet, even as Believers we do not often view hope with the firmness that it should mean to us.
-With the firmness that can be discovered through God’s Word and the hope we have in Him!
+Yet, even as Believers, we do not often view hope with the firmness that it should mean to us—the firmness that can be discovered through God’s Word and our hope in Him!

-However, by examining God’s Word… By examining and learning about the steadfast nature and love of God—discovering who we are in Him and how we can hope expectantly as His beloved children—the fullness of hope is laid bare.
-Shown to be something that—when in alignment with God and all He has for us—is sure… allowing us to expect and fully trust that every hope will be made manifest.
+Yet, as we examine God’s Word, love, and steadfast nature—discovering who we are in Him and how we can hope expectantly as His beloved children—the fullness of hope is laid bare.
+We see hope as something that, when in alignment with God and all He has for us, is sure, allowing us to expect and fully trust that every hope will be made manifest.

 Biblical Hope Through the Word

-We have explored what the dictionary definitions of hope are and how they do and do not align with biblical hope.
-Now we will dive deep into that biblical hope… going directly into Scripture to discover the kind of hope we are meant to have, and what we can expect from this true hope.
+We have explored the dictionary definitions of hope and how they do and do not align with biblical hope.
+Now we will dive deep into that biblical hope, going directly into Scripture to discover the kind of hope we are meant to have and what we can expect from this true hope.

 Let’s look at examples of hope in God’s Word:

-- As Believers we know that the forgiveness and mercy of God cannot be earned.
-Further, we know that we can count on God’s mercy; that it is sure and true and always without fail.
+• As Believers, we know that God’s forgiveness and mercy cannot be earned.
+Further, we know that we can count on God’s mercy; that it is sure and true and never fails.

-- God is not a man that He should lie (see Numbers 23:19).
-So, we can hope in His mercy—not as the world views hope, but with confidence and expectation.
-What is more, when we hope in God’s mercy, we are granted the beautiful gift of the Lord’s attention—His eye—upon us!
+• God is not a man that He should lie (see Numbers 23:19).
+So, we can hope in His mercy, not as the world views hope, but with confidence and expectation.
+Moreover, when we hope in God’s mercy, we are granted the beautiful gift of the Lord’s attention—His eye—upon us!

-- Israel is a people and nation, one whom, descended from Abraham, has deep covenants with God and promises from Him.
-This scripture not only reminds Israel of the need to hope in the Lord, but also serves as a reminder to all of us who are grafted into her covenants and promises.
+• Israel is a people and nation descended from Abraham.
+It has deep covenants with God and promises from Him.
+This scripture not only reminds Israel of the need to hope in the Lord but also serves as a reminder to all of us who are grafted into her covenants and promises.
+Israel’s national anthem is Hatikva, meaning “The Hope.”

-- Hoping in the Lord is a biblical decree, and one that, unlike the hope of the world, is sure… never leading to disappointment, but to the fulfillment of covenants and promises.
+• Hoping in the Lord is a biblical decree that, unlike the hope of the world, is sure… never leading to disappointment, but to the fulfillment of covenants and promises.

-- Hope is not just a word used to describe something we dearly want; it is much more than that.
-It is a firm part of our relationship with God—our expectation and trust in Him pulling together in hope—and it is central to God’s very character.
+• Hope is not just a word used to describe something we dearly want; it is much more than that.
+It is a firm part of our relationship with God—our expectation and trust in Him pulling together in hope—and central to God’s very character.

-- When the nature of God as our God of hope is allowed to fill us, joy and peace are found in believing.
+• When we allow God’s nature as our God of hope to fill us, joy and peace are found in believing.
 We abound in hope by the power of the Holy Spirit!

-- 1 Corinthians 13 has many interesting points.
-One of which is found in the three things that remain—faith, hope, and love—while another is in the description of love.
+• First Corinthians 13 has many interesting points.
+One is found in the three things that remain—faith, hope, and love—while another is in the description of love.

-- When all is said and done, we require faith, hope, and love in our relationship with God—which results in our relationship to those He has us interact with.
+• When all is said and done, we require faith, hope, and love in our relationship with God, which results in our relationship with those He has us interact with.

-- Love is certainly the greatest of these three, as the scriptures bear witness, because love fulfills all of the Law, directs us to God, and is what caused Him to not only create us but save us.
+• As the scriptures bear witness, love is undoubtedly the greatest of these three because love fulfills all of the Law, directs us to God, and is what caused Him to not only create us but also save us.
 God is love.

-- However, the roles of faith and hope are crucial.
-Not only in our walk with God… but in the very nature of love.
-1 Corinthians 13 says that love hopes all things.
-Not randomly or in determined blindness, but in the truest love where—when that love is put in God—we can expect our hope to be, without fear.
+• However, faith and hope are crucial in our walk with God and in the very nature of love.
+First Corinthians 13 says that love hopes all things—not randomly or in determined blindness, but in the truest love, where, when that love is put in God, we can expect our hope in Him to be a firm anchor for our soul (Hebrews 6:19).

 True Hope for Believers